HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_properties.sql"
 ) }}

-Some of these prefixes, like `-moz-border-radius`, haven’t been useful since 2011.
+Some of these prefixes, like `-moz-border-radius`, haven't been useful since 2011.
 Even more mind-boggling, other prefixed properties that never existed, are still moderately common, with roughly 9% of all pages including `-o-border-radius`!

 It may come as no surprise that `-webkit-` is by far the most popular prefix, with half of prefixed properties using it: